-Expenditure net of grants and recoveries incurred by the Agency in carrying out the objects of the D1-PPF Act are payable from the PPF Life Fund as provided under the D1-PPF Act.
+Expenditure net of grants and recoveries incurred by the Agency in carrying out the objects of the DI-PPF Act are payable from the PPF Life Fund as provided under the DI-PPF Act.

 The PPF Life Fund does not have taxable income for this financial year.
-The Ministry of Finance has granted income tax remission for levy contributions collected and for the investment income earned by the PPF Life Fund.
+The Ministry of Finance has granted income tax remission for levy contributions collected and the investment income earned by the PPF Life Fund.
 In addition, GST remission was granted for all input tax claims incurred on all business purchases.
-These remissions are granted until 12 January 2022 or until the target fund size of aggregated protected liabilities has been reached, whichever is earlier.
+These remissions are granted until end of 2022 or until the target fund size of aggregated protected liabilities has been reached, whichever is earlier.

-2020 \$ 2019 \$ Cash with the MAS 25,116 609,744
+2021 \$ 2020 \$ Cash with the MAS 13,669 25,116